Mountain Ridge High School (Maryland)

-Mountain Ridge High School is a high school in Frostburg, Maryland, United States, that houses over 1000 students from the Georges Creek Valley, the Greater Frostburg vicinity, and the Westernport region.
-Mountain Ridge is part of Allegany County Public Schools.
-The school mascot is a miner and the school colors are red, black, white and gold.
+Mountain Ridge High School is a public high school located in the city of Frostburg in Allegany County, Maryland, United States.
+Serving over 1000 students from the greater Georges Creek Valley region, Mountain Ridge High School is part of the Allegany County Public Schools.
+The school's mascot is the "miner" and its colors are black, red, gold, and white.

 History

-Established in 2007, Mountain Ridge High School was constructed after the closure of Westmar High School in Lonaconing, Maryland and Beall High School in Frostburg, Maryland.
-Feeder schools that make up the Mountain Ridge district include Westmar Middle and Georges Creek Elementary in Lonaconing, Maryland, Mount Savage School in Mount Savage, Maryland, Westernport Elementary in Westernport Maryland, and Beall Elementary and Frost Elementary in Frostburg, Maryland.
-Mountain Ridge High School and its athletic field were constructed on the site of the former Beall High School after its demolition in the fall of 2007.

-Westmar High School
+Prior to the schools establishment in 2007, the students of the greater Georges Creek Valley were served by Westmar High School in Lonaconing, Maryland and Beall High School in Frostburg, Maryland.

-Westmar High School was located in Lonaconing, Maryland, and enrolled more than 400 from the Georges Creek Valley, Westernport, and the region surrounding U.S. Route 220 between Danville and McCoole.
-The school mascot was the Wildcat and its colors were red and gray.
-Westmar came into being with the consolidation of Valley High School (of Lonaconing) and Bruce High School (of Westernport).
-Bruce closed in 1986, its students transferring to Valley High School.
-Bruce became a middle school.
-During the 1989-1990 school year, controversy erupted surrounding the school's name which remained the same following the consolidation, and a new name, Westmar High School, was chosen to better signify a unified Valley and Bruce in late 1989.
-Subsequently, Bruce Middle became Westmar Middle.
+Westmar High School was located in Lonaconing, Maryland, and enrolled more than 400 students from the Georges Creek Valley and the region surrounding U.S. Route 220 between Danville and McCoole.
+The school mascot was the wildcat and its colors were red and gray.
+Westmar High School was created after the consolidation of Valley High School (of Lonaconing) and Bruce High School (of Westernport).
+Bruce closed in 1986, its students transferring to Valley High School while Bruce became a middle school.
+During the 1989-1990 school year, controversy erupted surrounding the school's name which remained the same following the consolidation, and was renamed Westmar High School to better signify a united Valley and Bruce in late 1989.
+Subsequently, Bruce Middle School became Westmar Middle School.
 In the fall of 2007, Westmar Middle relocated from its Westernport location to the Westmar High School building in Lonaconing following the closure of Westmar High earlier in 2007.

-Valley High School

-Valley High School was established in 1953 as a result of the consolidation of Central High School (of Lonaconing) and Barton High School.
-Central was located next to the Iron Furnace in Lonaconing.
-Its doors opened in the fall of 1896 and was the first official high school of the Lonaconing area.
-Barton High School was located on Latrobe St. The mascot was the Black Knight, and the school colors were black and silver.
+Valley High School was established in 1953 as a result of the consolidation of Central High School (of Lonaconing) and Barton High School (of Barton).
+Central High School was located in front of the Iron Furnace in Lonaconing.
+Its doors opened in the fall of 1896 and was the first official high school in the Lonaconing area.
+Barton High School was located on Latrobe St. Valley High School's mascot was the Black Knight, and the school colors were black and silver.

-Bruce High School

 Bruce High School was the first official high school in Westernport.
 Bruce High opened in 1893 and closed 1986.
 It was first located on Hammond Street prior to 1900, then moved to Church Street where Westernport Elementary School is now.
 In 1957, Bruce moved to a new location on Philos Avenue.
 In 1986, Bruce High closed and the building became the new Bruce Middle School.
 In 1989, Bruce Middle became Westmar Middle.
 In 2007, Westmar Middle relocated to Lonaconing, vacating the former Bruce building.
 Bruce was named after Oliver Herman Bruce, principal of Westernport schools from 1875 until 1920.

 The school colors were Blue & White and the mascot was the Bulldog.